Alignak-monitoring-contrib/alignak-checks-nrpe/README.rst

 Alignak configuration
 ~~~~~~~~~~~~~~~~~~~~~

-You simply have to tag the concerned hosts with the template ``linux-nrpe``.
+For a Linux monitored host, you simply have to tag the concerned host with the template ``linux-nrpe``.
 ::

     define host{